ucsdlib/workshops/_posts/2016-04-26-repoducible-open-science.markdown

 ## Description

 There are many actions researchers can take to increase the openness and reproducibility of their work.
-Please join us for a workshop, hosted by the Center for Open Science, to learn easy, practical steps researchers can take to increase the reproducibility of their work.
+Please join us for a workshop, hosted by the (Center for Open Science)[https://cos.io/], to learn easy, practical steps researchers can take to increase the reproducibility of their work.
 The workshop will be hands-on.
 Using example studies, attendees will actively participate in creating a reproducible project from start to finish.

 ### Topics covered: